Yoast/wordpress-seo/readme.txt

 = 15.9.1 =
 Release Date: March 4th, 2021

 Welcome to Yoast SEO 15.9.1!
-This release contains an improvement for the FAQ block schema output, and makes sure the plugin is compatible with WordPress core's auto-update feature and `robots` changes.
+This release contains an improvement for the FAQ block schema output, and makes sure the plugin is compatible with WordPress Core's auto-update feature and `robots` changes.
 Read more about those changes in [our post about Yoast SEO 15.9.1 and WordPress 5.7](https://yoa.st/release-15-9-1)!

 Enhancements: